A Valuation Criterion for Normal Basis Generators of Hopf-Galois Extensions in Characteristic p: Introduction

 where $\Tr_{L/K}$ is the trace from $L$ to $K$.
 In the case that $S/R$ is totally ramified and $L/K$ is separable, let $p(X) \in R[X]$ be the minimal polynomial over $R$ of a uniformiser $\Pi$ of $S$.
 Then $\D_{S/R}$ is generated by $p'(\Pi)$, where $p'(T)$ denotes the derivative of $p(T)$ \cite[III, Cor.~2 to Lemma 2]{Se-CL}.
 (This does not require $L/K$ to be Galois, or the residue field of $K$ to be perfect.)
 The formulation of Theorem \ref{elder}(a) in \cite{E} is in terms of $p'(\Pi)$.

 If $S$ (and hence $L$) is complete with respect to $v_L$, then $\D_{S/R}$ is the same as the different $\D_{L/K}$ of the extension $L/K$ of valued fields occurring in Theorem \ref{elder}.
 Theorem \ref{main} also applies, however, if $K$ is a global function field of dimension 1 over an arbitrary field $k$ of characteristic $p$.
 In particular, if $L$ is an $H$-Galois extension of $K$ of $p$-power degree, and some place $\gp$ of $K$ is totally ramified in $L/K$, then Theorem \ref{main}(a) gives an integer certificate for normal basis generators of $L/K$ with respect to $H$, in terms of the valuation $v_L$ on $L$ corresponding to the unique place $\gP$ of $L$ above $\gp$ and the $\gP$-part of $\D_{L/K}$.
-If, on the other hand, there is more than one place $\gP$ of $L$ above $\gp$, then the integral closure of $R$ in $L$ is the intersection of the corresponding valuation rings $S$ of $L$ \cite[III.3.5]{St}.
-Thus any one such $S$ will {\em not} be finite over $R$, and Theorem \ref{main} does not apply in this case.
+If, on the other hand, there is more than one place $\gP$ of $L$ above $\gp$, then the integral closure of $R$ in $L$ is the intersection $S_0$ of the corresponding valuation rings $S$ of $L$ \cite[III.3.5]{St}.
+Any one such $S$ strictly contains $S_0$ and is therefore not integral over $R$.
+In particular, $S$ is not finite over $R$ and Theorem \ref{main} does not apply in this case.